arunKumarNOP/h1702_ctf_writeups/L5/README.md

 Well we could bypass all by patching or setting appropriate values while debugging and then reach the point where it does something interesting in debugger but i asked myself what am i looking for in this method because this method doesn't seem to return anything.

-So i follwed path in graph view where it will satisfy all the conditions and reached here.
+So i followed path in graph view where it will satisfy all the conditions and reached here.

 <img src="l5_one.png">